stuartrexking/esaws/README.md

 1. Download a vanilla ubuntu/trusty image
 1. Install Git
-1. Install AWS CLI
+1. Install AWS CLI and other dependencies
 1. Install Terraform
 1. Clone this repo
-1. Configure Terraform with the variables required to run the cluster build
+1. Create the necessary AWS config along with a EC2 Key Pair for your new cluster

 Once the Vagrant VM is running